mjegann5/anypoint-data-blind-demo/README.md

 # anypoint-data-blind-demo

-In order to use this demo app, you should first deploy the [Data Blind connector](https://github.com/mjegann5/anypoint-data-blind-connector) in your exchange.
+In order to use this demo app, you should first publish the [Data Blind connector](https://github.com/mjegann5/anypoint-data-blind-connector) in your exchange.
+Please visit [Data Blind connector](https://github.com/mjegann5/anypoint-data-blind-connector) for instruction for publishing.

 ## Steps to use this demo app